 The data confirm what has already emerged in the analysis of other policy areas.
 The RBMs that come closest to the legal status of the majority religion are always the Christian minorities; those that are furthest away are Scientology and the BOs.

 Considering the states, the gap between majority and minorities is smaller in France, where the separatist tradition is strong, and in Belgium where the majority Church scores relatively low.
-On the other hand, the same gap is very wide in Finland and Sweden, where the majority Church enjoys a specific legal status.
+On the other hand, the same gap is very wide in Denmark, Italy, Finland, Poland, and Spain, where the majority Church enjoys a specific legal status.

 See also